-Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself on the open deck balcony.
-You should proceed to the central stairwell through the fire door (as indicated below) located near the lifts.
+Once you have evacuated your flat and ensured that the door is latched shut behind you, you will find yourself in the lift lobby with access to the stairwell through the fire doors as indicated below.

 Follow the stairwell to the ground floor.
-Once on the Ground Floor move through the lobby to the exit door and to a place of safety away from the building.
+Once on the Ground Floor, move through the lobby to the main entrance door and to a place of safety.